 Then was the curd rice.
 Creamy, simple curd rice with just the usual tempering.
 I usually hate adding fruits to curd rice – I prefer it with just the tempering alone, so I was happy with this.
 But I have to admit that I have tasted much better.

 Special note to the birthday cake – one of the best ever chocolate mousse cakes that I have tasted – atleast I think it tasted like mousse.
 Just totally, totally, amazingly yummy cake.
+We packed the cake and took it home.
+Update: the cake stayed amazingly fresh for almost a week.

 Overall, this was one of the best ever birthday dinners for me.
 It is a one of a kind experience, and something that I will definitely recommend that you must try for yourself atleast once, maybe for some special occasion, or maybe even just like that – cause you owe it to yourself to eat some lip smacking south indian! 😀